The Local (film)

 The Local is a 2008 action-drama film directed, written by and starring Dan Eberle.
 It also stars Maya Ferrara, Karl Herlinger, Beau Allulli, David F. Nighbert, Paul James Vasquez, James Alba, and Paul Bowen.
 The film follows Noname, a small-time drug trafficker hired by a wealthy out-of-towner to help free his drug-addicted daughter.
+The film received poor reception from critics.